-As a first step an employee should normally raise concerns with her/his immediate manager.
-This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
-For example, if an employee believes that her/his immediate line manager is involved, the employee should approach the Headteacher.
+An employee should raise concerns about any adult working in the school directly with the Headteacher.
+This can be done via email, verbal conversation or by logging a concern on our online platform, StaffSafe.
+If an employee believes that the Headteacher is involved in the malpractice, the employee should inform the Chairman.
 In some circumstances, confidential informal advice from the employee's trade union or professional association may help an employee who is unsure of how best to pursue a concern about malpractice.